aspose-slides/Aspose.Slides-Documentation/androidjava/developer-guide/manage-presentation/import-presentation/_index.md

 type: docs
 weight: 60
 url: /androidjava/import-presentation/
-keywords: "Import PowerPoint, PDF to Presentation, PDF to PPTX, PDF to PPT, Java, Aspose.Slides for Java"
+keywords: "Import PowerPoint, PDF to Presentation, PDF to PPTX, PDF to PPT, Java, title: Aspose.Slides for Android via Java"
 description: "Import PowerPoint presentation from PDF.
 Convert PDF to PowerPoint"
 ---

-Using [**Aspose.Slides for Java**](https://products.aspose.com/slides/androidjava/), you can import presentations from files in other formats.
+Using [**title: Aspose.Slides for Android via Java**](https://products.aspose.com/slides/androidjava/), you can import presentations from files in other formats.
 Aspose.Slides provides the [SlideCollection](https://reference.aspose.com/slides/androidjava/com.aspose.slides/slidecollection/) class to allow you to import presentations from PDFs, HTML documents, etc.

 ## **Import PowerPoint from PDF**